 Our main sail will be a 59sqm square top hydranet sail.
 This is pretty similar to the standard square top that many owners have, with the difference being hydranet.
 This is an expensive but bulletproof material that has some significant benefits over dacron, including its ability to hold its shape for many more years, its lower weight, and its greater durability.

 Our new jib will be different from the standard Lagoon 42 jib in that it will include a clew board which will allow us to adjust the leech tension much better.
 A clew board is a must-have for a self-tacking jib if one wants to adjust the sail twist in varying conditions.
 It is surprising that the standard sail did not come with one.
-We went with Nautosphere Voyager instead of Hydranet for the jib to save costs.
-Voyager is also a Dyneema-reinforced sail that is significantly stronger than dracon but more economical than hydranet.
-You will notice that our jib will be built to fly primarily 18-40AWS.
+You will notice that our jib will be built to fly primarily in 18-40AWS.
 This means it can be stronger than the standard jib as it will not be expected to fly in low winds.
 The rest of the sail inventory will cover the lower wind speeds.

 Asymmetrical 2 (A2)

-The A2 is a downwind asymmetric spinnaker designed for winds under 18knots.
+The A2 is a downwind asymmetric spinnaker designed for winds under 15knots.
 It is quite large at 160sqmt and relatively light at 1.10oz but it is heavier than racing A2s of the same size to increase durability.
-This will be our most commonly used downwind sail.
+This will be our most commonly used downwind sail in very low winds.

 Our new code zero is a very flat sail designed to fly in as low as 3knots.
 This sail is not an all-around gennaker or screecher as it is too flat to go fly any deeper than 90 degrees.
 However, it will fly upwind much better than a traditional cruising screecher or code-D/G type of sails.